luochang212/monaco-speech-editor/README.md

 - Linear Index: It is a list of features and their corresponding hotkeys.

-## Initialize Your Editor with Routers
+## Initialize The Editor with Routers

 If you are a visually impaired user, Please open the website above and add a router `#tutorial` after the address to play an audio tutorial automatically.
 PS: this audio might not be played on google chrome because of [the policy of google chrome](https://www.chromestatus.com/feature/5687444770914304).